andres20980/kasten-docs/docs/usage.md

 - Enable object retention lock on the bucket.
 - If using minimal permissions with the credentials, storage.objects.setRetention permission is also required.

+## Location Profiles page â

+The Location Profiles page can be accessed by clicking on Location under the the Profiles menu in the navigation sidebar.

+### Filtering â

+The Location Profiles page supports filtering based on the following properties:

+- Name : The name assigned to the location profile.
+- Target : The destination for exported snapshots: bucket name (Amazon S3, GCP), container name (Azure), or persistent volume claim name (NFS).
+- Validation : The current validation status of the location profile.
+- Storage Provider : The third-party storage provider associated with the profile.
+- Immutability : Indicates whether immutability is enabled for the profile.

 ---

 ## Usage Failover